 Rowan began composing when he was thirteen.
 His main focus is on the composition of traditional-style dance tunes and airs; however he also composes music in other genres, including a piece for the Royal Northern Sinfonia which was performed at the University of Newcastle in 2014.

 In 2009, Rowan, Johnny Murphy, and pianist Rose Murray released a CD of Irish dance music.
 In 2010, Rowan released his own solo album, ‘Itchy Fingers’.
 This was followed, in 2017, by a four-track EP of his own compositions, entitled ‘Originals’.
 This recording can be found on iTunes, Spotify, Apple Music and Bandcamp.
-Rowan’s second album of his own compositions, ‘Escaping the Dawn’, is currently being recorded.
+Rowan’s second album of his own compositions, ‘Escaping the Dawn’, was released in December 2020, and toured in the autumn of 2021.
 On this album, Rowan is accompanied by Graeme Armstrong (Talisk) on guitar, Andrew Waite (Dallahan, Tyde, Fourth Moon) on accordion and David Foley (RURA) on bodhran.

 Over the last couple of years, Rowan has been collecting original tunes written by players from his native County Antrim and neighbouring County Derry and arranging them for the fiddle.
 This collection has recently been published by the American publishing house, Mel Bay: ‘Contemporary Fiddle Tunes from the Northeast of Ireland’ is currently available from Mel Bay and on Rowan’s bandcamp page and will soon to be in music shops worldwide.